Martin Marietta X-24: X-24B

 The X-24B demonstrated that accurate unpowered reentry vehicle landings were operationally feasible.
 Top speed achieved by the X-24B was 1,164 mph (1873 km/h) and the highest altitude it reached was 74,130 feet (22.59 km).
 The pilot on the last powered flight of the X-24B was Bill Dana, who also flew the last X-15 flight about seven years earlier.

 Among the final flights with the X-24B were two precise landings on the main concrete runway at Edwards.
 These missions were flown by Manke and Air Force Maj.
 Mike Love, and represented the final milestone in a program that helped write the flight plan for the Space Shuttle program.

 The X-24B was the last aircraft to fly in Dryden's Lifting Body program.
 The X-24B was flown 36 times.

-The X-24B is on public display at the National Museum of the United States Air Force, Wright-Patterson AFB, Ohio.
+The X-24B is on public display at the National Museum of the United States Air Force, Wright-Patterson Air Force Base, Ohio.